-Designated employees of the Federal Benefits Unit of a U.S. Foreign Service Post, who are fluent in the language being interpreted.
+Designated employees of the Federal Benefits Unit of a U.S. Foreign Service Post, who are fluent in the language that needs interpretation;

-Whenever there is a foreign language indicator on a claim or the DDS has reason to believe an individual has LEP, any notice which requires the individual to participate in any substantive interview or discussion of his/her claim (e.g., a disability interview or CE) must include the following statement:
+Whenever there is a foreign language indicator on a claim or the DDS has reason to believe an individual has LEP, any notice that requires the individual to contact the DDS regarding his or her claim (for example, additional claimant contact or a CE) must include the following statement:

 “We provide free interpreter services to conduct your Social Security business.
-However, if you prefer to have your own interpreter, you may do so, but with the understanding that our own interpreter may be present at the time of the interview.”
+However, if you prefer to have your own interpreter, you may do so, but with the understanding that our own interpreter may be present.”

 NOTE: Under no circumstances should any notice to individuals contain language requiring them to provide their own interpreter.

-When an interpreter is needed, one should be provided from the list of qualified interpreters (see DI 23040.001D.), with bilingual DDS employees or CE providers being the preferred choice.
-The DE or other DDS staff should also:
+When an interpreter is needed, DDS must provide one from the list of qualified interpreters, with bilingual DDS employees or CE providers being the preferred choice; for instructions see DI 23040.001D.
+The DE or other DDS staff must:

 Know that the FO is not responsible for providing an interpreter to the DDS.

-Know that bilingual FO employees should be used as interpreters only with prior agreement of FO management.
+Know that the DDS should only use bilingual FO employees as interpreters that have prior FO management agreement.
 However, the FO may be able to provide the DDS with a list of qualified interpreters and interpreter services in their areas.
-(See GN 00203.011 for FO instructions regarding interpreters.)
+For FO instructions regarding interpreters see GN 00203.011.

-Continue the disability interview or CE at another time if a qualified interpreter (including TIS if authorized or a State-contracted interpreter service) is not readily available.
+Reschedule the claimant contact or CE if a qualified interpreter is not readily available.

-Take action to have the disability interview rescheduled; and
+Take action to have the claimant contact or CE rescheduled;

-Though the individual is aware that the DDS will provide an interpreter, he or she has the option of bringing his/her own interpreter (usually a family member) to the time of the disability interview or CE.
-However, the DE or other DDS staff member should defer to the interpreter signed SSA-795, if included in the MDF by the FO, prior to determining whether the individual’s own interpreter is qualified per DI 23040.001B.2.
-The DDS staff must adhere to the guidelines provided in DI 23040.001H. and DI 23040.001I.
+Though the individual is aware that the DDS will provide a qualified interpreter, he or she has the option of providing his or her own interpreter during additional contact with DDS or during a CE.
+However, the DE or other DDS staff member should defer to the interpreter signed SSA-795, if included in the disability claims folder, prior to determining whether the individual’s own interpreter is qualified per DI 23040.001B.3.
+The DDS staff must adhere to the SSA guidelines provided in DI 23040.001H and DI 23040.001I.

-When an individual insists on having a minor child interpret for him/her during the disability interview, he/she may do so, but the DDS must also provide a qualified interpreter.
-In this situation, the qualified interpreter's rendition of what is said is the determining factor.
+A minor child can never serve as a qualified interpreter.
+When an individual insists on having a minor child interpret for him or her during contact with DDS or during a CE, he or she may do so, but the DDS must also provide a qualified interpreter.
+In this situation, the qualified interpreter's rendition is the official interpretation of the contact or examination.